- Green pipe cleaners and red tissue paper

 - Ring Around the Roses song

-- Rosie’s Roses by Pamela Duncan Edwards (Katherine Tegen Books, 2003) (optional)
+- Book: Rosie’s Roses by Pamela Duncan Edwards (Katherine Tegen Books, 2003) (optional)

-Read Rosie’s Roses by Pamela Duncan Edwards (optional).
-Tell the children that they will make red roses, and that they will practice writing the letter R and saying the /r/ sound: robot, roll, robin.
+The children will make red roses as they practice writing the letter R and saying the /r/ sound in words such as robot, roll, and robin.

 Make red roses

-- Write the word rose on a whiteboard and explain that the letter R makes the /r/ sound.
+- Write the uppercase R, lowercase r, and the word rose on the whiteboard and explain that the letter R makes the /r/ sound as in rose.

-- Give the children a green pipe cleaner and a strip of red tissue paper cut one to two inches wide, then help them make a rose:
+- Give each child a green pipe cleaner and a strip of red tissue paper cut one to two inches wide.

 - Roll the red tissue paper around the pipe cleaner.